-The following table shows the non-financial assets measured at fair value on a recurring basis at 30 June 2018:
+The following table shows the non-financial assets measured at fair value on a recurring basis at 30 June 2019:

-Property Plant and Equipment \$'000 Land & Buildings - Independent Valuation \$103,520 Land & Buildings - Directors' Valuation \$193,168
+Property Plant and Equipment \$'000 Land & Buildings - Independent Valuation \$97.147 Land & Buildings - Directors' Valuation \$214,979

-Fair value of the land & buildings - independent valuation, is estimated based on appraisals performed by independent, professionally qualified property valuers.
+Fair value of the land & buildings - independent valuation, is estimated based on valuations performed by independent, professionally qualified property valuers.
+In conducting their valuation, current rents, building operating costs and valuations of comparable properties are taken in to consideration.
 Fair value of land and buildings - directors' valuations are estimated based on the average percentage increase of the independent valuations.

-The land and buildings were revalued on 30 June 2018.
-The land and buildings were previously revalued in June 2017.
+The land and buildings were revalued on 30 June 2019.
+The land and buildings were previously revalued in June 2018.